Scensory: Real-Time Robotic Olfactory Perception for Joint Identification and Source Localization: Experiment

 \subsubsection{Source distance estimation}

 We further evaluated whether the single-array configuration could estimate the distance between the fungal source and the sensor array.
 This represents a novel capability for airborne fungal localization, since distance inference from short-temporal VOC patterns with a single sensor array has not been previously demonstrated.
-Across all species, the model achieved mean absolute error (MAE) between 0.1097\,m and 0.1311\,m (Fig.~\ref{fig:singlearray_performance}e, Tab.~\ref{tab:distance_errors}).
-The lowest error was observed for \textit{T.508} (MAE: 0.1097 $\pm$ 0.0060\,m) and the highest for \textit{P. toxicarium} (MAE: 0.1311 $\pm$ 0.0041\,m).
+Across all species, the model achieved mean absolute error (MAE) between 0.1097\,m and 0.1311\,m (Tab.~\ref{tab:distance_errors}).
+The lowest error was observed for \textit{T.508} (MAE: 0.1097\,m) and the highest for \textit{P. toxicarium} (MAE: 0.1311\,m).

-To better interpret the distance estimation errors, we contextualize these results with the fungal colony size in our experiments.
-We cultivated the fungal samples in petri dishes with a 90\,mm diameter.
-Fungal colonies tend to span the full plate surface rather than remaining centered, meaning that the physical extent of the colony naturally extends over several centimeters.
-To better quantify the performance of our method, we define a resolution ratio as the ratio of the petri dish radius (i.e., 45\,mm) to the above MAE metric:

-A resolution ratio below one indicates that the average localization error is larger than the physical source size, and higher values correspond to better performance.
+To contextualize these errors relative to source size, we define a resolution ratio as the petri dish radius (0.045\,m) divided by MAE: A resolution ratio below one indicates that the average localization error is larger than the physical source size, and higher values correspond to better performance.
 Across species, resolution ratios ranged from 0.34 to 0.41 (Tab.~\ref{tab:distance_errors}), indicating that the average localization error slightly exceeds the physical extent of the source.
-While this may appear to be a limitation, in practical scenarios such as mold remediation or inspection, proximity within 10-15\,cm is often sufficient to trigger effective action, especially considering the size of a typical cleaning pad, spray ranges, or other tools.
-Given that fungal contamination typically spans a distributed region rather than a point source, Scensory can effectively guide us to the vicinity of the colony for real-world interventions.
+Although this accuracy is coarse, it remains sufficient for approximate robotic search, where the goal is to guide the platform into the vicinity of the contamination source rather than to recover point-level localization.